Ghatasthapna 2023 Puja Vidhi, Date, and Auspicious Timings

 Ghatasthaphana or Kalashsthatpna is done on the first of the nine days of Navratri.
 This ritual marks the beginning of Navratri.
 During this festival, a Pot or Kalash is one of the most salient things to worship.
 In this pot, Maa Shakti is invoked, and she is worshipped for nine days.
 Navdurga, the nine forms of Maa Durga is offered prayers by her devotees for luck & abundance and to receive blessings from her.
 The Victory of Maa Durga over Mahishasura is also described in Durga Saptashati Puja, a well-defined process from Markandeya Purana with 700 verses.
 An accurately performed Durga Saptashati Puja by our adept Pandits can help you neutralize the negativity from your life and bring you success and fortune.

-For Sharad Navratri 2020, the Ghatasthapana Date falls on 17th October, Saturday.
+For Sharad Navratri 2023, the Ghatasthapana Date falls on the 15th of October, Sunday.
 Along with the date of Ghatasthapana, there are some timings and guidelines one needs to follow while performing the ritual.
 It should not be done in the time of the night or on Amavasya, as our ancient scriptures warn us of the wrath of Maa Shakti if Ghatasthapana is performed at the wrong time.

 As Ghatasthapana is performed on the day one of Navratri, it is done on the day of ‘Pratipada’ (the first day of the lunar fortnight).